bentoml/BentoML/docs/source/guides/model-store.rst

 ``bentoml.models.get`` returns a ``bentoml.Model`` instance, linking to a saved model entry in the BentoML Model Store.
 You can then use the instance to get model information like tag, labels, and file system paths, or create a :doc:`Service </guides/services>` on top of it.

-For example, you can load the model into a Transformers pipeline from the ``path`` provided by the ``bentoml.Model`` instance as below, see more in :doc:`/get-started/quickstart`.
+For example, you can load the model into a Transformers pipeline from the ``path`` provided by the ``bentoml.Model`` instance as below.
+See more in :doc:`/get-started/quickstart`.

 .. code-block:: python